frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

 CSS reset can be [much more elaborate](https://meyerweb.com/eric/tools/css/reset/) than this, but this simple CSS reset will give us more control over the styling of our elements going forward, and enable us to have more consistent and predictable behaviour.

-Let's continue styling our header by adding a border to the bottom.
+Let's continue styling our header by adding a border to the bottom, and making the `<h1>` element within it a little less starkly black!

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js